jzhoubu/XAI-Project/README.md

 </table>

 ### Guided BackPropagation  [[Paper](https://arxiv.org/abs/1312.6034)]
-This part of my work is based on [utkuozbulak](https://github.com/utkuozbulak/pytorch-cnn-visualizations)'s work.
+Some of my codes is implemented based on [utkuozbulak](https://github.com/utkuozbulak/pytorch-cnn-visualizations)'s work.
 My contributions are listed as below:
 - Fix bugs for up-to-date pytorch version
 - Solve problems for up-to-date CNN model, eg. ResNet, DenseNet
 - Re-organize as a package